Lucifer-00007/IntroToGitHub/All About  README.md

 ![](Images/Screenshot%20(87).png)
 ![](Images/Screenshot%20(89).png)

-The above👆 is an exanmple of how powerful a "README.md" is.
+The above👆 is an example of how powerful a "README.md" is.
+Thank You!!